panche12/karinas-spotify/README.md

 # Karina's Spotify

 As one of my first personal projects, I wanted to download my own Spotify data and dive into my listening habits.
 After sharing some insights to my friend, Karina, she told me she wanted to take a look at her data as well.
-I offered to analyze it for her so that she can have a more simplified outlook of her music experience, while I can gain more practice in dealing with large datasets and working through them with Google Sheets, writing SQL queries with Google BigQuery, and visualizing with Tableau.
+I offered to analyze it for her so that she can have a more simplified outlook of her music experience, while I can gain more practice in dealing with large datasets and working through them with **Google Sheets**, writing **SQL** queries with **Google BigQuery**, and visualizing with **Tableau**.
 It was a win-win!

 I showed Karina how she could download her Spotify data, and she received the zip folder less than a week later.
 Karina's data ranges from March 21, 2023 to March 22, 2024.